suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/auth0.md

 draft: true
 ---

-We have been chatting about the idea of `authentication` and `authorization` for the past couple of days.
+We have been chatting about the idea of `authentication` and `authorization`.
 This is a deep and complex topic, and you, being a good developer, should want to stand on the shoulders of giants to tackle this seemingly simple, yet complex problem.

 ## Objectives

-* Intergrate Auth0 with your favorite frontend framework
+* Integrate Auth0 with your favorite frontend framework

 ## Requirements